 On top of the less than luxurious living arrangements, the work itself can be grueling.
-Sellers spend hours on end in the cold, lifting, bundling, and sometimes even delivering heavy trees.
-One family-owned business reported to Business Insider that each person takes only a four hour break each night to rest, and makes an average of $14 per hour for their efforts.
+Sellers can spend hours on end in the cold, lifting, bundling, and sometimes delivering heavy trees.
+One family-owned business reported to Business Insider that each person takes only a four-hour break each night to rest and makes an average of $14 per hour for their efforts.

 The industry isn't as quaint as you think.

 Sure, a lot of Christmas tree farms are small and family-run, but that doesn't mean they're not part of a booming, big business industry.
 According to the NCTA, Christmas tree farms employ roughly 100,000 people across all 50 states, selling between 25 and 30 million trees—creating quite a large live tree industry in America.